 unmatched: ret #0 ; A packet that doesn't match the filter is discarded: return nothing.

 This type of representation is called BPF assembly.
 (This is a predecessor of eBPF, which you might have heard of.)
+In each line, the text following the semicolon are comments.
+They briefly describe what that line is doing.
 (Find out in more detail what the above code means).

 But the two representations of are actually unequal -- they represent different filters. dst port http matches more packets than the BPF code above -- the two filters have different meanings.
 The two filters differ in two ways: (1) By default, tcpdump will generate IPv6-related code unless the expression specifies a different network protocol. dst port http does not specify IPv4.
 (2) By default, tcpdump will generate code for other protocols that have "port" fields -- we usually carry HTTP over only TCP, but tcpdump caters for the general case.

 For such a simple example, this might all seem a bit academic, but for complex filters it doesn't get easier: reading the BPF code representation is more difficult than reading the tcpdump filter representation.
 The devil is in the detail.